-Cincinnati is a city in the midst of an exciting urban revival and a place known for its love of the arts, passion for sports and seriously impressive local food.
+Cincinnati is a city in the midst of an exciting urban revival and is a place known for its love of the arts, passion for sports and seriously impressive local food.

 As the center of culture and commerce for a region of more than 2 million people, the Queen City is an important hub of the Midwest.
-The area is home to nine Fortune 500 companies, including Procter & Gamble, The Kroger Co. and Macy’s, and lays claim to one of the most vibrant startup ecosystems in the nation.
+The area is home to six Fortune 500 companies, including Procter & Gamble, The Kroger Co. and Macy’s, and lays claim to one of the most vibrant startup ecosystems in the nation.

 In recent years, Cincinnati has experienced an impressive renaissance of its urban core—from The Banks entertainment district and the downtown business corridor to the trendy Over-the-Rhine and Uptown neighborhoods near campus.